Why Fall Is An Ideal Time to Plant

 Fall Planting For Waterwise Gardening

 Fall planting is better from a water-use perspective:

 - As plants begin to go dormant in the fall, they use less water.

 - The soil is cooler in the fall, so it stores moisture better.

-- Watering is easier, because you have to water less frequently.
+- You'll need less water, and watering chores are much easier, because you have to water less frequently.

 - Fall is less windy than spring.
 Wind dries out the soil quicker and dehydrates plants.

 For best results, be sure to use Superthrive root stimulator is used at the time of planting to encourage healthy roots, and apply the mixture several times after planting.
 Also, be sure to inoculate the roots with the water soluble Plant Success mycorrhizal inoculants—root inoculation only needs to be done once at planting time.

 Mulching is also essential to successful fall planting.
 It keeps the plants from drying out in the dry fall and winter weather, and will keep the soil frozen over the spring months to prevent frost heaving of the roots.